Quirkos - Doing Qualitative Research - Epistemology and Meta issues

 Ethical review

 You may already be re-thinking some of your design, and may now want to build in some flexibility into your methods.
 Identifying or signposting potential choice points in your design make it clear to those assessing your proposals that you need to be flexible, but you also understand the limits of that flexibility.
 Doing this makes it easier and more transparent when you need to make changes to a design, return to a steering group with adaptations, or re-submit an ethics application.
-These will not be seen as retrospective changes (ethics panels do not normally allow retrospective changes), but be seen instead as as part of a coherent design that has onlined the broad need and limits to the flexibility from the outset (going back to an ethics panel for the approval of changes is a pain but you could put your research in jeopardy if you don’t get approval before you make them).
+These will not be seen as retrospective changes (ethics panels do not normally allow retrospective changes), but be seen instead as as part of a coherent design that has outlined the broad need and limits to the flexibility from the outset (going back to an ethics panel for the approval of changes is a pain but you could put your research in jeopardy if you don’t get approval before you make them).

 You will be expected to produce an array of documents during your research which may face public or panel scrutiny.
 The days of trusting that researchers are reporting research fully and accurately are over.
 Not necessarily because researchers have set out to deceive, but because poor research practices have damaged the reputation of research, especially in the world of pharmaceuticals, psychology and technology, where poor research practice has tipped over into research misconduct.
 We now also have the technological means for simple and wide-spread transparency of research conduct.